stuycs-gh-classrooms/4_work-Relahi04/w21_games.md

 Elements controlled by the player: The location of the rocket and when it shoots is controlled by the player.

 Elements controlled by the computer: The randomness of the shots from the invaders and their position is controlled by the invader.

+How does player control their element?: They can move the rocket and pick when to shoot or avoid their shot.

+How do non-plaeyer elements behave: The space invaders move a block at a time and randomly fire thier shot.

+Classes: Spaceship, space_invaders, fire;

+Arrays: Similar to the last question, I'd create a 2d array for the space invaders.